prototype74/HyperUBot/GUIDES/SETUP_Windows.md

 then set `LOGGING` config to `True`.
 That's it!

-To set up a language, you will need to change the `UBOT_LANG` config, to any of the supported languages inside `HyperUBot/userbot/translations`.
+To set up a language, you will need to change the `UBOT_LANG` config, to any of the supported languages inside `HyperUBot\userbot\translations`.
 Just replace `en` by any other language code (no need to include the .py part of the file).

 Community repos are also easy to set up.
 All you need is the name of the repository and the author,